Michael Jackson albums discography

-American singer and songwriter Michael Jackson (1958–2009) released ten studio albums, five soundtrack albums, 55 compilation albums, ten video albums, and seven remix albums.
-Since his death in 2009, two albums of unreleased tracks have been posthumously released.
-Jackson made his debut at the age of five with The Jackson 5 (later known as The Jacksons) in 1964, who were prominent performers during the 1970s.
+American singer-songwriter Michael Jackson (August 29, 1958 – June 25, 2009) released ten studio albums, five soundtrack albums, fifty-five compilation albums, ten video albums, and seven remix albums.
+Following his death in June 2009, two albums, with unreleased tracks, have been posthumously released.
+Jackson made his debut at the age of six as the lead singer of The Jackson 5 (later known as The Jacksons) in 1964, who were prominent performers during the 1970s.
 Jackson is one of the best-selling music artists in history with over 500 million records sold worldwide.
 According to the Recording Industry Association of America (RIAA), Jackson has sold 90 million certified albums in the United States.

-In 1972, Jackson released his debut studio album, Got to Be There, in which was released through Motown Records, while he was still part of The Jackson 5.
-It peaked at number 14 on the US Billboard Top LPs & Tapes chart and was certified Gold by the Recording Industry Association of America (RIAA).
-The same year, he released another album, Ben, which peaked at number 5 on the Billboard Top LPs & Tapes chart and was certified silver by the British Phonographic Industry.
+In 1972, Jackson released his debut studio album, Got to Be There, in which was released through Motown, while he was still part of The Jackson 5.
+It peaked at number 14 on the US Billboard Top LPs & Tape chart and was certified Gold by the Recording Industry Association of America (RIAA).
+The same year, he released another album, Ben, which peaked at number 5 on the Billboard Top LPs & Tape chart and was certified silver by the British Phonographic Industry.
 The album's title track was a commercial success on the music charts, topping both the US and the Australian ARIA charts, giving Jackson his first number 1 single on the Billboard Hot 100 as a solo artist.
 Jackson's next two studio albums were Music & Me (1973) and Forever, Michael (1975).
 In 1975, Jackson signed to Epic Records, and released his fifth studio album, Off the Wall, in 1979.
-It peaked at number 3 on the Billboard Top LPs & Tapes chart and spawned two number 1 singles on the Billboard Hot 100 in the United States.
-Off The Wall made Jackson the first solo artist to have four singles from the same album peak in the top 10 on the Billboard Hot 100.
+It peaked at number 3 on the Billboard Top LPs & Tape chart and spawned two number 1 singles on the Billboard Hot 100 in the United States.
+Off the Wall made Jackson the first solo artist to have four singles from the same album peak in the top 10 on the Billboard Hot 100.
 The album was certified Diamond by the RIAA and has sold over 20 million copies worldwide, making it one of the best-selling albums of all time.
 At the 1980 Grammy Awards, it was nominated for two awards, with Jackson winning Best R&B Vocal Performance, Male.